-Security for Everyone - The Windows 7 Firewall & Security Essentials 2.0
+Reviewing the Windows 7 Firewall & Microsoft Security Essentials 2.0

 This week in the Security for Everyone Series we look at the latest version of Microsoft Security Essentials.
 Security Essentials was released in September 2009 to differing opinions.
 In a short amount of time independent testing organizations identified Security Essentials as one of the most effective desktop security solutions available.
 In mid-December 2010 Microsoft released Security Essentials 2.0.
 In this review we will look at what has changed in the latest version.